Quick Hires vs. Game-Changers: The High-Stakes Hiring Dilemma

 A fast hire who undermines your culture will cost more than a vacancy ever could.

 Culture fit matters.
 Culture add matters more.
-And rushing through that lens is a mistake many companies make more than once, especially when urgency outweighs alignment.
+And rushing through that lens is a mistake many companies make repeatedly, especially when urgency outweighs alignment.

 Learn from Patterns Because They Point to What’s Not Working